-The table below summarizes the maturity profile of the Bank's financial assets and financial liabilities at 31 December 2023 and 2022 based on contractual undiscounted repayment obligations.
-However, the Bank expects that many customers will not request repayment on the earliest date the Bank could be required to pay and the table does not reflect the expected cash flows indicated by the Bank's deposit retention history.
+The table below summarizes the maturity profile of the Bank's financial assets and financial liabilities as at 31 December 2024 and 2023 based on contractual undiscounted repayment obligations.
+However, the Bank expects that many customers will not request repayment on the earliest date the Bank could be required to pay, and the table does not reflect the expected cash flows indicated by the Bank's deposit retention history.